Offaly sharpshooter makes Mark in top international soccer tournament

 Tullamore teenager Mark Holton in action this week in England

-A PROMISING Offaly soccer starlet was being praised around the football world this week after finishing as top scorer in a prestigious tournament in England.
+A PROMISING Offaly soccer starlet was being praised around the football world after finishing as top scorer in a prestigious tournament in England.

 Tullamore boy Mark Holton was playing for Dublin club St Kevin's Boys (SKB) Bohemians in the Oakham Under 15 Select Tournament.